abhidhillon94/word-play/README.md

 ## Limitations and scope of improvement:
 This app is nowhere close to production ready in the current state and the sole purpose of this code is to demonstrate knowledge of python, various tools and their usage.
 In the interest of time, the following features/implementation/improvments have not been done:
 - We currently index the paragraph content in elastic search from our application which is not reliable.
 The original system design included usage of [mongo-connector](https://pypi.org/project/mongo-connector/) to sync data from MongoDB to elastic search.
 Due to this, we currently do not have a mechanism to perform initial seeding of the data in elasticsearch if our MongoDB has data that elasticsearch doesn't.
 If an elastic search index is deleted, the initial sync of data can not be done at the moment.
+- Some of the files in the bootstrap_resources directory do not have a function to bootstrap or create a resource.
+This makes the code run during module imports which makes the order of imports significant and not something that we want.
+I plan to add functions to initialise resources in each file and make a single function to bootstrap the resources that can be called from the entry points of the API server, async/background worker or test cases.
 - From the security aspect, the system has been set up to optimise for easier local container based deployment.
 We have disabled the security on elasticsearch to reduce the scope of work.
 - The external API calls to fetch paragraphs and dictionary would ideally be rate limited.
 We should have rate limiting in place to deal with it exceeding our rate limits.
 Redis can be utilised for the same.
 - There are few IO operations like database access and external API calls that can be performed in a non blocking manner by usage of Asyncio or threading.
 - Usage of app.logger for logging to log instead of print statements.
 We have very few logs at the moment that are mostly logged during application startup.
 Hence we choose not to set up the logging config in order to use app.logger.